2026 Cornerstone Guide

 What is the SoonerSafe rebate program?

-SoonerSafe is a safe room rebate program created in 2011 by the Oklahoma Department of Emergency Management and funded through federal FEMA Hazard Mitigation grants.
-It reimburses Oklahoma homeowners for part of the cost of a qualifying storm shelter or safe room.
+The SoonerSafe Safe Room Rebate Program was created in 2011 by the Oklahoma Department of Emergency Management and is funded through federal FEMA Hazard Mitigation grants.
+Selected Oklahoma homeowners may be offered a partial reimbursement toward the cost of a qualifying storm shelter or safe room.

 Who is eligible for the SoonerSafe rebate?